 While bohemia continues to thrive in the music bars and cabaret clubs on Paral·lel Avenue, development has ushered in a new air of sophistication.

 Spanish design is celebrated through events like the Greenmood Bazaar, where Barcelona-based designers such as Alberto Viso of La Cabellera de Berenice showcase their handmade pieces.
 In a district where sustainability triumphs, brands like slow food and fashion company Vegan Expedition and eco-friendly underwear label Owl are picking up steam.
-Some are even opening brick-and-mortars in Poble-sec, including cold brew coffee company Fred, which is set to open a laboratory, production site, and office in the area this spring.
+Some are even opening bricks-and-mortars in Poble-sec, including cold brew coffee company Fred, which is set to open a laboratory, production site, and office in the area this spring.

 “Poble-sec is still very authentic and I hope it stays like this for a long time.
 You won’t find any big brand outlets, but instead, smaller shops.
 What’s changing is the variety of really amazing restaurants.
 The famed Adrià brothers chose Poble-sec to create a new series of restaurants,” says Schallert.

 Indeed, the district has become a magnet for gastronomic aficionados keen to sample creations from world-renowned chefs.
 In order to get a table at the Adrià duo’s critically acclaimed restaurant Tickets, make a reservation weeks in advance.
 Others like the Catalan-inspired Bodega 1900 and Japanese-Peruvian fusion restaurant Pakta tend to be more relaxed.
 For a true taste of a bustling Spanish tapas bar, there’s no better place to go than the tiny Quimet y Quimet, which has been serving its traditional fare for over 100 years.